The Plumbing Code allows for the worst

 This size for a graded pipe should really only be used when there is no vertical pipe involved, as this pipe is calculated as flowing full,

 whereas a down pipe is not flowing full.
-If this size is smaller than the downpipe size, it is best to use the downpipe size.
+If this size is smaller than the downpipe size, the program will increase it to the downpipe size.

 The vertical downpipe size is calculated using the same formulas as mentioned above, only without obstructions due to grates and blockage,